A Beautiful Bar Cart Perfect for Entertaining!

 I love copper pipe!
 Though it can be expensive, it is really easy to work with to create some really stunning projects.
-The DIY copper pipe bar cart with wood shelves utilizes copper pipe and fittings for the frame, and has two wood shelves.
+The DIY copper pipe bar cart utilizes copper pipe and fittings for the frame, and has two wood shelves.
 The entire cart is on casters which makes it really easy to move it around as needed.
 This cart is the perfect piece for entertaining and dinner parties of all types!

 - Strong, fast drying adhesive (such as DAP® Rapid Fuse)